 As in years past, individual students and student groups can propose CLP events.
 To do so, please work with a faculty sponsor to develop and submit your event proposal.
 Review the event and proposal guidelines.
 Online events that are being hosted by other sources (e.g., a webinar presented by a research institute) can be proposed, as long as an effective system for checking attendance can be implemented.
-Please be aware that proposals for CLP events will be accepted starting September 1, with events beginning later in September.

 Students can view their current CLP total in MyFurman.
 Returning students should note that four CLP event credits have been awarded for the Spring 2020 semester.

 The university will continue to offer academic and student support services, along with engaged learning, advising, mentoring and career services.
-Students can expect that many meetings will be conducted via Zoom to allow for social distancing and reduce risk while eliminating the need to wear face masks during meetings.
+Students can expect that many meetings will be conducted via Zoom to allow for physical distancing and reduce risk while eliminating the need to wear face masks during meetings.
 The Faculty Development Center continues to work closely with our excellent faculty to help ensure courses are robust in their delivery and content, regardless of the format.